kwanchiva/LOTUSDIS/scripts/README.md

 # Thai Whisper ASR Fine-Tuning

 This repository contains code for fine-tuning the **Pathumma Whisper TH Large v3** model.
-The base model is built on [nectec/Pathumma-whisper-th-large-v3](https://huggingface.co/nectec/Pathumma-whisper-th-large-v3).
+It builds on [nectec/Pathumma-whisper-th-large-v3](https://huggingface.co/nectec/Pathumma-whisper-th-large-v3), a Thai-adapted version of OpenAI's Whisper.
 To finetune model, you can follow the steps below:
 1. Navigate to the `scripts` directory: `cd scripts`.
 2. Install the required packages: `pip install -r requirements.txt`.
 3. Prepare your training data.
 You can refer to the sample data format in [`train_examples.json`](train_examples.json).